Nobody likes crawling around in attics and itching the rest of the day because of fiberglass insulation.

 WHY WIRELESS CAMERAS CAN SAVE YOU HEADACHES AND GET BETTER RESULTS

-The benefit to wireless cameras (and I mean REALLY wireless AKA battery powered), is that they are incredibly easy to install and to move.
+The benefit to wireless security camera systems (and I mean REALLY wireless AKA battery powered) is that they are incredibly easy to install and to move.

 That way, you’re more likely to install more of them and in more places.
 That is, unless you like fiberglass inside your clothes and drilling holes in the outside of your house.

-You can put multiple cameras around your house and have more opportunities to catch a good picture of the burglars face.
-This video of a burglary captured on a security camera gives you an idea of how hard it can be to get a quality picture of a burglar’s face, even when he isn’t wearing a hat or hoodie.
+You can put multiple cameras around your house and have more opportunities to catch a good picture of the burglar's face.
+For example, this video of a burglary captured on a security camera gives you an idea of how hard it can be to get a quality picture of a burglar’s face with your surveillance system.
+Unfortunately, that's true even when he isn’t wearing a hat or hoodie.

 WHEN IS WIRELESS REALLY WIRELESS?